Deepak42074/Sky130-RTL-Design-And-Synthesis-Using-Verilog/README.md

 ![](https://github.com/Deepak42074/Sky130-RTL-Design-And-Synthesis-Using-Verilog/blob/main/DAY_1/VSD_Workshop_Detail.png)

-This repo aims to document the 5 day [workshop](https://www.vlsisystemdesign.com/rtl-design-using-verilog-with-sky130-technology/) conducted by [VSD Corp.
-Pvt Ltd](https://www.vlsisystemdesign.com/) on RTL design using verilog with SKY130 technology.
+This repository shows the contents  and labs covered in the [RTL Desing using Verilog with Sky130 Technology](https://www.vlsisystemdesign.com/rtl-design-using-verilog-with-sky130-technology/) workshop.

 # Table of Contents